Dayanidhi Maran

 Dayanidhi Murasoli Maran (born 5 December 1966) is an Indian politician and one of the prominent members of Dravida Munnetra Kazhagam party.
-He was elected thrice as a Member of Parliament to Lok Sabha from Chennai Central constituency during the 2004 general elections, 2009 general elections & 2019 general elections.
+He was elected four times as a Member of Parliament to Lok Sabha from Chennai Central constituency during the 2004 general elections, 2009 general elections, 2019 general elections and 2024 elections.

 He is the son of former Union Minister Murasoli Maran and the grandnephew of former Tamil Nadu Chief Minister and former DMK president M. Karunanidhi.
-He is the younger brother of Indian billionaire Kalanithi Maran, the founder, chairman and of Sun Group.
+He is the younger brother of Indian billionaire Kalanithi Maran, the founder, chairman of Sun Group and of Sun Risers Hyderabad.
 He is married to Priya, and has a daughter and a son.

 Maran has wide exposure in the fields of media, television, cable technology, political economy and management and has been a delegate at many international seminars and conferences in various countries.

 Early life

-Dayanidhi is the second son of ex-minister Murasoli Maran, who had been the Commerce and Industrial minister.
-He is also the grandnephew of DMK president and ex-chief minister of Tamil Nadu M Karunanidhi.
+Dayanidhi Maran is the second son of ex-minister Murasoli Maran, who was the Commerce and Industrial minister of India.
+He is also the grandnephew of DMK president and ex-chief minister of Tamil Nadu M. Karunanidhi.
 He is the younger brother of Kalanidhi Maran, the founder and managing director of Sun Network.

-He had his schooling with Don Bosco, Egmore, Chennai.
-He received initial education in Tamil Nadu and graduated in Economics from Loyola College in Chennai.
-He also attended the "Owner /President Management Programme" (OPM) from Harvard Business School (USA).
+Maran studied at Don Bosco School, Egmore.
+He then graduated in Economics from Loyola College, Chennai.
+He also attended the "Owner/President Management Programme" (OPM) from Harvard Business School (USA).
 The Owner/President Management Programme is meant for business owners/founders.

-Dayanidhi is married to Priya of "The Hindu" family.
-Priya is the daughter of Ramesh Rangarajan, Director Kasturi & Sons and the pair have a daughter named Divya and a son named Karan.
+Maran is married to Priya of "The Hindu" family.
+Priya is the daughter of Ramesh Rangarajan, Director of Kasturi & Sons, and the pair have a daughter and a son.